JeffersonLab/clara-docs/docs/clas/farm-memory.md

 {: .note .info }
 Note that *session* and *description* MUST be unique for every farm deployment.

 Set desired vertical and horizontal scaling parameters.
-For *farm.cpu* request
-<=4 we recommend setting *farm.memory 37*.
-We also suggest
+For *farm.cpu* of 4 or more, we recommend setting *farm.memory* to 37.
-setting horizontal scaling (*farm.scaling*) >=2, due to the JIT compiler, requiring time to setup environment for data-processing.
+We also suggest setting an horizontal scaling (*farm.scaling*) of 2 or more, due to the JIT compiler requiring time to setup environment for data-processing.
 ```
 clara> set farm.cpu 8
 clara> set farm.scaling 2
 ```

-Start farm deployment
+Start farm deployment:
 ```
 clara> run farm
 clara> sho farmStatus